 In the end, Franklin’s arguments carried the day: the equal suffrage clause was included in Utah’s constitution, Congress approved Utah’s bid for statehood, and Utah women reclaimed their voting rights–and gained, for the first time, the right to hold public office.

 The clause, which remains in Utah’s Constitution to this day, states that “the rights of citizens of the State of Utah to vote and hold office shall not be denied or abridged on account of sex.
 Both male and female citizens of this State shall enjoy equally all civil, political and religious rights and privileges.”

-Ami Chopine is a writer and currently a student of history at Utah Valley University.
+Ami Chopine is a writer who wrote this bio as a student of history at Utah Valley University.
 She lives with her husband and four children in South Jordan, Utah.

 Franklin S. Richards, “The Suffrage Question, (Salt Lake City, Utah: The Women’s Suffrage Association), 1895.